rkruze/kitten/README.md

-The `java/examples/distshell` directory contains an example configuration file that can be used to run the Kitten version of the Distributed Shell example application that ships with Hadoop 2.2.0.
+The `java/examples/distshell` directory contains an example configuration file that can be used to run the Kitten version of the Distributed Shell example application that ships with CDH 5.4.
 To run the example, execute:

-	hadoop jar kitten-client-0.2.0-jar-with-dependencies.jar distshell.lua distshell
+	hadoop jar kitten-client-0.3.0-jar-with-dependencies.jar distshell.lua distshell

 where the jar file is in the `java/client/target` directory.
 You should also copy the application master jar file from `java/master/target` to a directory where it can be